 NRC provides reasonable accommodation for qualified applicants and employees with disabilities except when doing so would pose an undue hardship on the agency.
 Information about accommodations can be found in the Procedures for Providing Reasonable Accommodation for Individuals with Disabilities.

-NRC sponsors an annual Diversity Day and several special emphasis exhibits or celebrations at its Headquarters offices to highlight contributions made to this country by people from various cultures.
+NRC sponsors several special emphasis observance celebrations and Diversity Day at its Headquarters offices to highlight contributions made to this country by people from various cultures.
 Similar events are frequently sponsored at the regional offices.

 ||Martin Luther King, Jr., Birthday (Poster Exhibit)